cmalek/sungazer/doc/source/overview/installation.rst

 Configuration
 -------------

 After installation, you may want to configure ``sungazer`` for your specific PVS6 device.
-See :doc:`configuration` for detailed configuration options.
+See :doc:`configuration_cli`  and :doc:`configuration_client` for detailed configuration options.

 Getting Help
 ------------